 Harmony Farms (Canned)

-Harmony Farms canned dog food receives the Advisor’s second-highest rating of four stars.
+Harmony Farms canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Harmony Farms product line includes six canned dog foods… each meeting AAFCO nutrient profiles for adult maintenance.
+The Harmony Farms product line includes six canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 • Harmony Farms Roast Lamb Dinner